Clothefobia/All-Website-email-extractor/README.md

 # All-Website-email-extractor
 hello, if you want to extract email from any website then our software will scrap all pages of website and  get all available email.

-You can check software on below link https://codecanyon.net/item/any-website-email-extractor-software/33247114
+You can check software on below link for buy premium software https://codecanyon.net/item/any-website-email-extractor-software/33247114
    <h4>What is AnyWebsite Email Extractor Software?</h4>
             <hr class="notop">